ckeditor/ckeditor5/docs/installation/index.md

 		// ------------------------------ Resolutions ----------------------------------------------

 		'quiz-resolution-usingBuilds': {
-			content: 'Based on you previous answers, you should check out the {@link installation/advanced/predefined-builds predefined builds}.
+			content: 'Based on your answers, you should check out the {@link installation/advanced/predefined-builds predefined builds}.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},

 		'quiz-resolution-onlineBuilder': {
-			content: 'Based on you previous answers, you should check out the {@link installation/getting-started/quick-start#creating-custom-builds-with-online-builder Online Builder}.
+			content: 'Based on your answers, you should check out the {@link installation/getting-started/quick-start#creating-custom-builds-with-online-builder Online Builder}.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},

 		'quiz-resolution-fromSource': {
-			content: 'Based on you previous answers, you should check out the {@link installation/getting-started/quick-start#building-the-editor-from-the-source Building CKEditor 5 from source} guide.
+			content: 'Based on your answers, you should check out the {@link installation/getting-started/quick-start#building-the-editor-from-the-source Building CKEditor 5 from source} guide.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},

 		'quiz-resolution-usingFrameworks': {
-			content: 'Based on you previous answers, you should check out official {@link installation/frameworks/overview integrations with popular JavaScript frameworks}.
+			content: 'Based on your answers, you should check out official {@link installation/frameworks/overview integrations with popular JavaScript frameworks}.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},

 		'quiz-resolution-usingDLL': {
-			content: 'Based on you previous answers, you should check out the {@link installation/advanced/dll-builds DLL webpack} solution.
+			content: 'Based on your answers, you should check out the {@link installation/advanced/dll-builds DLL webpack} solution.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},

 		'quiz-resolution-migrateFromV4': {
-			content: 'Based on you previous answers, we recommend you to check out the {@link installation/getting-started/migration-from-ckeditor-4 CKEditor 4 migration guide}.',
+			content: 'Based on your answers, we recommend you to check out the {@link installation/getting-started/migration-from-ckeditor-4 CKEditor 4 migration guide}.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},